 Auto-Gele: A No-Tie Ready-to-Wear Version of Rose Gele

 Guess what?
 The ready-to-wear or ready-made versions of the rose gele exist and are available in Nigerian stores and markets.
 They are called ‘auto gele’.
 Many gele artistry stores, including Abeke Makeovers sell them.
 This is good news to some African and Nigerian women who suck at tying a decent gele headtie no matter how many hours they spend trying.
 Some women simply don’t like that gele tying is time-consuming, and some are lazy about it.
 If you’re like that, buy yourself a hat-like, ready-made auto-gele.

 Unlike the traditional or classic gele headties, all you have to do is throw on an auto-gele on your head (like a cap) and you have a beautiful gele headtie.

 - How to Tie Ankara Infinity Pleats Gele that Everyone is Raving About

 - How to Tie Turban-Gele (Different Styles)

-Now you have choices – either buy it ready-made or learn how to tie it by yourself from the above tutorials.
-We love that this Gele turns out great in just about any colour and assorted fabrics, including Damask, Sego Gele, the regular Aso-Oke and Netted Aso-Oke.
+Now you have a choice – buy a ready-made auto-gele in rose gele style or learn how to tie a rose gele by yourself (watch the above video tutorials).
+We love that this style of gele turns out great in just about any colour and assorted ‘headtie fabric’, including Damask, Sego Gele, the regular Aso-Oke and Netted Aso-Oke.